 - There is no membership fee and you can choose and day and time you want your weekly delivery.
 Signing up is also very easy.

-- It’s way more expensive than getting groceries at the grocery store or Co-op Deli
+- It’s way more expensive than getting groceries at the grocery store, Co-op Deli or Pal System

 - It takes considerable time to scroll through all of the available items on the app